fznsakib/fznsakib/README.md

   👋 Welcome to my GitHub!
 Here's a few things about me:
 </p>

-🎓 ◦ I have just graduated with an MEng in Computer Science from the University of Bristol
+💻 ◦ I currently work at [Bx](https://bx-earth.com) - developing technology to help reverse climate change through sustainable food production

-💻 ◦ I'm now actively looking for opportunities in software engineering
+🎓 ◦ I graduated with an MEng in Computer Science from the University of Bristol in 2020

-🔭 ◦ I’m currently working on my portfolio and blog website using Gatsby.js and GraphQL
+🔭 ◦ I’m currently exploring Web3 technologies including dApps, smart contracts and NFTs

 📚 ◦ I have experience in backend engineering, cloud computing, blockchain, VR, computer vision, deep learning and more!